Fly on the Wall (song): Composition

 "Fly on the Wall" is a song with strong uses of electric guitars, keyboards and soprano vocals.
 Influences derive from electronic music and industrial music.
-It is set in common time with a moderately fast rock tempo of 143 beats per minute.
+It is set in common time with a moderately fast rock tempo of 144 beats per minute.
 The song is written in the key of G minor.
 Cyrus' vocal range spans two octaves from the low note of G3 to the high note of D5.
 The song has the following chord progression, G5—D—Gm7.
 The song's chorus has the use of a vocal hook; the hook sings, "fly on the wall".

 Critical reception

-"Fly on the Wall" received critical acclaim.
+Upon its release, "Fly on the Wall" received critical acclaim.
 Heather Phares of AllMusic said the song was a "G-rated version" of Britney Spears' song "Toxic" and provided hints of Cyrus' future musical direction.
 Sarah Rodman of The Boston Globe said "Fly on the Wall" was a change of pace for Cyrus and called it "the album's most interesting tune".
 Mikael Wood of the Los Angeles Times said the song is a result of regular Walt Disney Company standards, yet "the CD's best cut".
 Along with "Full Circle", Sal Cinquemani of Slant Magazine said the song was a "more worthy" follow-up to "See You Again".
 Mordechai Shinefield of The Village Voice stated the song was "blazingly brilliant" and that it was "the best, angriest song [on Breakout]".
 Johnny Dee of Virgin Media said the song and "7 Things" were "feisty pop belters" that would encourage a long-term career.
 Ratliff negatively compared "Fly on the Wall" to the Pussycat Dolls and said that although Cyrus' voice is generally rich with a deep range, it became "pinched and stingy" in the single.
 However, he also said the song was "teen-accurate".